thehonorguard/mkdocs/docs/RoleGuide/medic.md

 High HR: between 10 and 40
 10 injections to overdose
 Lingers 2 minutes
-Does affect the wake-up chance of an unconscious patiënt.
+Does affect the wake-up chance of an unconscious patient.

 ### Adenosine